jennymalmoe/BeachPlease/README.md

 * The site is designed to signal easygoing, summer, fun times, inspiration, wanderlust.

+* Offer the user to interact by increase user interaction by a interactive map and contact form.

 * To be able to select a beach and see a map with the loacation and relevant information.

 * Display information about the different beaches and about Skåne.